 The employer is expected to carefully consider the proposal and decide within three months.
 Any rejection must be for a clear business reason.

 According to Phil Flaxton, chief executive of Work Wise UK, many employers have already embraced modern, smarter working practices.

 “For an increasing number of the UK’s working population the world of work has changed, and it no longer confined to commuting to a place of work five days a week,” he said.

 The future of flexible working

-That’s the opinion of Frances O'Grady, TUC General Secretary, who believes working from home provides clear benefits for employers and workers.
+That’s the opinion of Frances O'Grady, general secretary at TUC , who believes working from home provides clear benefits for employers and workers.

-“Homeworking can improve productivity and it can stop the loss of experienced staff when they need more flexibility for family responsibilities,” she says.
+“Homeworking can improve productivity and it can stop the loss of experienced staff when they need more flexibility for family responsibilities,” said O'Grady.

 Although accepting many bosses have recognised these potential benefits, she believes it’s time other employers caught up by introducing better work-life policies.

-“The government can also help by investing in broadband infrastructure so that every worker can get a high-speed connection at home,” she adds.
+“The Government can also help by investing in broadband infrastructure so that every worker can get a high-speed connection at home,” she addded.